 Why we evaluate

-External evaluations are an essential component of our approach to grant management and monitoring, transparency and accountability, and communicating impact and learning.
+External evaluations are an essential component of our approach to performance management and monitoring, transparency and accountability, and communicating results and learning.

 How we approach evaluation

 Unitaid requires at least one evaluation over the course of each grant.
 We typically commission external end-of-grant evaluations within 12 months before or after grant closure.
-Mid-term evaluations are optional and may be substituted with other available assurance mechanisms.
+Unitaid may decide to conduct prospective evaluations to provide an ongoing assessment over the course of implementation to facilitate real-time learning and course correction.
+In addition, we may commission thematic evaluations to review performance and capture learning within cross-cutting areas of our strategic framework or specific technical areas/ approaches.

 External evaluations are contracted, funded and managed by Unitaid.
 We select evaluators through an open, competitive procurement process that follows best practice, with clear terms of reference outlining required experience and expertise.
 To promote efficient use of resources, we prioritize selection of evaluators with a presence in the region/countries of implementation and ensure evaluators make use of existing data, research and findings of previously completed evaluations.